GW2ToolBelt/api-generator/README.md

 Localized data can be accessed by setting the `lang` query parameter to the language code.
 (The API makes some effort to guess the language based on your IP geolocation.
-Hence, it is recommended to always pass request a language explicitly for consistent results.)
+Hence, it is recommended to always request a language explicitly for consistent results.)

 E.g. use `https://api.guildwars2.com/v2/items?id=43766&lang=en` to request
 english information: